 Ah, Greece.
-It’s my favorite country – I’ve spent four months here in the past two years, and plan to spend at least five more months here this year.
+It’s my favorite country – I’ve spent more than a year living here, and I plan to make it my digital nomad base soon.
 It’s a sun-filled seaside heaven.
 Every time I have to leave, I literally count the days until I can return.
 So with all that time traveling and living here, I’ve learned a lot of Greece travel tips that I hope will help you on your next trip here.

 10. You can drink the water in Greece – most of the time.